 Archaeology and heritage

-These investigations are a once-in-a-lifetime opportunity to unearth a whole landscape of early Melbourne that will tell the story of our city’s historic settlement, growth and change.
+These investigations were a once-in-a-lifetime opportunity to unearth a whole landscape of early Melbourne that will tell the story of our city’s historic settlement, growth and change.

 Find out more about the Archaeological dig process.

-View photos and details of some of the findings from the dig sites so far.
+View photos and details of some of the findings from the dig sites.

 State Library Station site

-The State Library Station dig site is located near the corner of La Trobe and Swanston streets.
+The State Library Station dig site was located near the corner of La Trobe and Swanston streets.

 Town Hall Station site

-The Town Hall Station dig site is located near the corner of Flinders and Swanston streets.
+The Town Hall Station dig site was located near the corner of Flinders and Swanston streets.